722 Gore Avenue (Temporary Firehall Annex) rezoning application

 There is very limited green space in this neighborhood that has shade and many dog owners in this neighborhood, what is the alternative for people that need to walk their dogs in heatwaves?

-KCotton asked about 1 month ago
+KCotton asked 4 months ago

 City staff are reviewing this as part of the rezoning application process.
 Currently there are off-leash dog parks at Strathcona Park and Andy Livingstone Park, which are both under 1km away.
 Trillium Park is around 400m away, and has some areas with trees, but does not contain a designated off-leash dog park.